-Properly dressing or packing for the summer season usually means anticipating three seasons in one day.
-The key is layering: A well-fitted, moisture-wicking base layer; a comfortable, insulating mid-layer; and a warm, weather-resistant outer.
-Dressing for the outdoors is easy when you’re buying from the best clothing brands.
-These premium outdoor clothing brands are our hands-down favorites to get you prepared.
+Moreover, dressing for the outdoors is a piece of cake when you’re purchasing from the best clothing brands.
+These premium outdoor clothing brands are our hands-down favorites to get you started.

 We’ve long been fans of Arc’teryx for its extreme outerwear and premium technical apparel.
 The Vancouver brand is a staple of rugged rain shells designed to tackle everything from daily urban commutes to Appalachian Trail thru-hikes to the summit of K2.
 Few items in its catalog are inexpensive, but we believe you get what you pay for.
 “Buy once, cry once.”
 Right?